sahanah-ganesh/ea-integration-test/README.md

 - A good solution should include documentation.
 - Write code which you would be proud to commit at work or to an open-source project.

 ## Technologies

 - GraphQL to solve for the problem of overfetching as the API endpoint is throttled

 - Apollo-Server-Express over Apollo-Server due to better TypeScript and community support

+- Redis for cache.
+As API endpoint is throttled and occassionally returns partial data, the result of a successful API call is saved in the cache and all further queries are performed from the cached data

 - TypeScript is being used but more interfaces will need to be created to prevent any types throughout the codebase